"If

 - Theres no new evidence he was innocent.

-- Hes proposing a brand-new tax totaling 20% of your income.
+- Hes proposing to add a brand-new tax, totaling 20% of your income, on top of your

 In Josephs life, every one of those statements was true.

-Now, be honest.
-If a pollster called for your opinion, what would you
+priest, or rabbi?
+If a pollster called, what would you say?

 Would anyone say "This man is Gods choice!
 Lets